pebbl-finance/.github/README.md

 # Pebbl

-Pebbl is a finance and investing application designed to help you achieve your finance goals, eliminate wasteful spending, and allow you to enjoy your life.
-We know finance can be stressful and annoying, but we believe it doesn't have to be that way.
-With Pebbl, get ready to be an overachiever!
+Pebbl is a financial platform which helps you achieve financial success and put your Dreams on Autopilot.

+Get ready to put your Dreams on Autopilot.